-For the interior of this roof terrace project, a minimalist line of Barrel cactus greets visitors by the entrance, situated below an Andy Warhol artwork.
-This low maintenance, monoculture approach was continued throughout the residence, extended into a sequence of three rooftop terraces.
+For the interior of this roof terrace project, a minimalist line of Barrel cactus greets guests by the entrance, placed below an Andy Warhol artwork.
+This low maintenance monocultural approach was continued throughout the residence, extended into a sequence of three rooftop terraces.
 We produce distinctive, intricate living art when we transform mere hedges into upbeat focal points; designed imaginatively, their figurative or abstract outlines redefine garden environments.
 Allain Provost, the French landscape architect, has integrated such qualities into public spaces in London and Paris in the late 20th century.
-By utilising geometric shapes, curves and lush, three-dimensional blueprints, Provost created embracive, tactile and entertaining modern art with hedging and topiary, notably in Parc Andre Citroen and Thames Barrier Park.
+By utilising geometric shapes, curves and lush three-dimensional blueprints, Provost created embracive, tactile and entertaining modern art with hedging and topiary, notably in Parc Andre Citroen and Thames Barrier Park.

 The angular hedge design in this Primrose Hill patio garden defines transition between split levels, and softens a clean, minimalist hard landscape.
-Hedges provide natural, permanent green lines, forming effective alliance with integral garden focal points, while producing much-needed energy in constructing vistas towards a distinctive tree, or the horizon.
-Hedging generates a greater sense of space, when vertical and horizontal design elements align to form garden viewing apertures, where its inherent purpose is remarkably elevated by creating a foreground equally essential as its landscape backdrop.
-This versatile, timeless hedge technique is sublimely displayed and conserved in Ham House, Richmond, where intricate 17th-century parterres, colossal topiaries and surrounding hedgerows form a distinct, verdant landscape – maintained by the National Trust.
+Hedges provide natural, permanent green lines, forming effective alliance with integral garden focal points, while producing much-needed energy in constructing vistas towards a distinctive tree, or the horizon line.
+Hedging generates a greater sense of space, when vertical and horizontal design elements align to form garden viewing apertures, where its inherent raison d'etre is remarkably elevated by creating a foreground equally essential as its landscape backdrop.
+This versatile, timeless hedge technique is sublimely displayed and conserved in Ham House, Richmond, where intricate 17th-century parterres, colossal topiaries and surrounding hedgerows form a distinct verdant landscape – maintained by the National Trust.

-Our Shoreditch roof garden features merely four hedging species, where sheer simplicity and contrasting texture, scale and colour are expressed through groupings of grasses, Bamboo and Box spheres, providing the setting for a Zen-like roof garden.
-Every hedge design represents a feat of horticultural engineering, and depending on scope, it's essential to plan access for feeding, irrigation, pruning, trimming and clipping.
+Our Shoreditch roof garden features merely four hedging species, where sheer simplicity and contrasting texture, scale and colour are expressed through groupings of grasses, Bamboo and Box spheres – providing the setting for a Zen-like roof garden.
+Every hedge design represents a feat of horticultural engineering, and depending on the scope, it's essential to plan access for feeding, irrigation, trimming, pruning and clipping.
 Many hedges would grow unevenly when the ground isn't prepared uniformly and irrigation or water saturation is irregular.
-Yet, growing hedges successfully is often achieved with minimal effort, freeing up precious time to admire one's handiwork with a tour around the family's manicured piece de resistance!
+Yet, cultivating hedges successfully is often achieved with minimal effort, freeing up precious time to admire one's handiwork with a tour around the family's manicured piece de resistance!

 The 4-square-metre low Box hedges which frame the elevation of this Essex home echo the symmetry of a grand facade.
 A hedge naturally establishes structure, forming a pivotal building block in articulating sense of scale within a man-made landscape gardens.
 While ancient hedges have been growing for hundreds of years, with today's pot or field-grown large specimens, we often create full hedging structures instantly.
-Solid hedges form a natural backdrop for softer elements, while their varied textures provide contrast to diverse foliage.
-Yet, for many of us, a hedge defines an unfussy, architectural structure by sustaining continual, precious seclusion as a verdant outdoor screen.
+Solid hedges form a natural backdrop for softer elements, while their varied textures add contrast to diverse foliage.
+Yet, for many of us, hedging define unfussy structural planting designs by sustaining precious seclusion as reliable, green outdoor screens.

-In this Primrose Hill patio garden, where we created a new back garden and roof terrace, the frontage is refined by a Lavender hedge and Bay topiary, which demarcate various level changes.
+In this Primrose Hill patio garden, where we created a new back garden and roof terrace, the frontage is refined by a Lavender hedge and Bay topiary which demarcate various level changes.
 A taller Holly hedge was planted to deter passers-by from sitting on the front wall, while Lavenders add safety, scent and colour along a glass skylight.
-Countless residential spaces are defined, separated and embellished with hedging designs, and even in city centres, where large-scale civic spaces are invariably open, local parks are demarcated by textured, green architecture and the winter structure of deciduous species.
+Countless residential spaces are defined, separated and embellished with hedging designs, and even in city centres, where large-scale civic spaces are invariably open, local parks are demarcated by textured green architectures and the winter structure of deciduous species.

 Suburban gardens, greens, commons and playing fields all form compartments within a verdant network of hedges, where there isn't a more solid, oxygen producing safety barrier to outline our land.
 This gridded living system often thrives in the micro scale of a small town garden or roof terrace, when navigation through a space is organised around lines of hedging.
 Low and wide, or tall and narrow, a hedge defines space within a space and a paramount sense of enclosure.

-The wave-shaped Yew hedge in this city rooftop mimics the outline of a Piers Gough designed apartment building, enveloped by low Box hedging and a circular water feature.
+The wave-shaped Yew hedge in this city rooftop mimics the outline of a Piers Gough designed apartment building, enveloped by pocket Box hedging and a circular water feature.
 In both Eastern and Western cultures, topiary, bonsai and hedging have evolved into highly skilled, enduring art forms.
-Yet, while the 300-year-old Yew hedge at Bathurst Estate in the Cotswolds stands 40‘ tall, most of us wouldn't favour a Cherry picker when tending to our own humble hedging!
+Yet, while the 300-year-old Yew hedge at Bathurst Estate in the Cotswolds stands 40‘ tall, most of us wouldn't favour a cherry picker when tending to our own humble hedging!
 Yew, Box and Japanese Holly present optimal evergreen selections from which to sculpt a long-lasting living piece of art.
-As horticultural views differ with each garden owner, and plants grow varyingly according to location, hedge designs invariably define individual achievements.
+As horticultural views differ with each and every garden owner, and plants grow rather varyingly according to location, hedge designs define individual achievements.

 Numerous Leylandii hedges capture public attention, affecting rights to light, where an innocent conifer hybrid has evolved into an unruly garden eyesore!
 Yet, a hedge design provides horticultural value in abundance, and while the Yew hedge at Bathurst Estate produces a tonne of clippings per pruning session, smaller hedges contribute considerably to green recycling too.
 The resurgence of cultivating hedges in diverse forms certainly signals a return to native species conservation within a wildlife revival.

 Depending on scale, hedge maintenance is straightforward, entailing one or two pruning sessions per year.
-Then again, the 40‘ Yew hedge at Bathurst Estate requires two men, two days and a Cherry picker to reshape, producing a tonne of clippings!
+Then again, the 40‘ Yew hedge at Bathurst Estate requires two men, two days and a cherry picker to reshape – producing a tonne of clippings!
 Trimming techniques vary according to hedge species, and adequate training enables proficiency in distinguishing evergreen and deciduous genera requirements.
-Tall, wide, and woody hedges, as well as mature topiary, involve further effort and experience, when upkeep certainly increases.
+Tall, wide, and woody hedges, as well as mature topiary, involve a lot more effort and experience, when upkeep certainly increases.
 Yet, the finale of a hedge's haircut is a rewarding one, whether for the specimen, its owner or a mere spectator enjoying expert virtuosity!